basp/lum-invader/README.md

 Note that the newly added verb has index `1` in the verb list.
 This makes it easy to setup verbs in script as you can be sure that the last added verb is the first one in the list.

 You can now execute the `survey` command from your telnet shell.
-Let's see what we can doo with it:
+Let's see what we can do with it:

     survey
     You start surveying your surroundings.